weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 1. Since we're pulling the chart from a git repository, we need to explicitly state that we're using a helm chart.
 If we were using a helm repository, we would use `--chart <chart name>` instead of `--path <path to application>` and the deployment type would be unambiguous
 2. The application will be deployed in the namespace specified by `--helm-release-target-namespace`

+You can check the status of the application by running the `gitops get app microservices-demo` command.

 ### Single Repository Usage